nerdroychan/kvbench/README.md

 ## Development

 This project is being actively developed.
-The following tasks are currently being worked on:

-- Read-modify-write (RMW) support.
-- More built-in stores and benchmark parameters.
+More built-in stores and benchmark parameters are expected to be added.
-- Enhanced error messages for better ergonomics.